 The management of link popularity is built through actions more or less compliant with Google guidelines.

 Since links are signals of interest, it is clear that obtaining links is a natural consequence of having quality content on your site.
 But on the other hand, the acquisition of spontaneously inserted links could be a slow process.

 For this reason, many SEOs over the years have devised different tactics to obtain links from other sites in a non-spontaneous way.
 All of these tactics are called link building.

 These techniques, especially in some very competitive sectors, have been used excessively, becoming spam phenomena.
 There was a time when practices such as link exchange, spam links on blogs and forums, compulsive subscription to directories (lists of links) of dubious quality were practices on the agenda, and they worked very well for SEO.

 To stem these manipulative phenomena, Google constantly updates its ranking algorithms, introducing new and increasingly sophisticated systems for identifying unnatural links – the most famous of which is the algorithm called Penguin – or other spam techniques, and take measures to consequently, or penalize the sites that use these practices in its rankings.

 By Link earning (or Linkbait), literally earning links, we mean the production of interesting content in order to attract natural links (“bait” means “bait”).
-If you write useful, interesting, fun things, users will be spontaneously led to link your site, since the links ultimately represent a sort of editorial “vote” on the quality of content.
+If you write useful, interesting, fun things, users will be spontaneously led to link your site, since the links ultimately represent a sort of editorial “vote” on the quality of a content.